 Youth participants were most likely to live in East Oakland.

-We are very conscious that we're working toward the positive outcomes of young people of color who have [received the message] that they're not going to be able to achieve adult positive outcomes.
+that we're working toward the positive outcomes of young people of color who have [received the message] that they're not going to be able to achieve adult positive outcomes.

-Staff, Bridges from School to Work
+- Staff, Bridges from School to Work